Trade unions in the Marshall Islands

 Trade unions in the Marshall Islands.
 With a total population of 59,000 the Marshall Islands support a very small economy which does not have a trade union structure.
+Their absence has been noted as a particular problem for Fijian nurses and teachers who have migrated to the Marshall Islands, usually on temporary work visa's.
 The Constitution allows for the general right of association; however, there is no legislation related to trade unions, collective bargaining, or strike action.